bharathsudharsan/Edge2Train/README.md

 ## Edge2train Performance Evaluation

 ### Setup
 After training we compare the accuracy, power consumed and inference time of our Edge2Trained models (trained on MCUs) with Python Scikit learn models (trained on high-resource CPUs).
-The CPU1 is a standard Ubuntu laptop with Intel (R) Core (TM) i7-5500 CPU @ 2.40 GHz.
+Here, CPU1 is a standard Ubuntu laptop with Intel (R) Core (TM) i7-5500 CPU @ 2.40 GHz.
 CPU2 is a Windows laptop with Intel (R) Core (TM) i7-8650U CPU @ 1.90 GHz. <br/>

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/Setup.png)

-The experimental setup is shown in above Figure.
+The experimental setup is shown in the above Figure.
 Here, we received the result data from MCUs via Serial port.
 We received, time and energy consumed to; Train SVMs on MCUs; Infer using thus trained SVMs on MCUs.
 We Compare MCUs results (uses Edge2Train) with CPUs (uses Python scikit-learn) for the same datasets and tasks.

 ### Train set size vs train time

-The relationship between training time (sec), training set size (number of rows), and feature dimension can be analyzed from the below Figure (plotted data is the results ontained from MCUs).
+The relationship between training time (sec), training set size (number of rows), and feature dimension can be analyzed from the below Figure (plotted data is the results obtained from MCUs).

 ![alt text](https://github.com/bharathsudharsan/Edge2Train/blob/main/samples_vs_time.png)